okihubom-dev/GDMYDebug/docs/faq.md

 ```

 * [Godot Forum | Changing fallback font in default system font resource](https://forum.godotengine.org/t/changing-fallback-font-in-default-system-font-resource/58809)
-* If you can find the font resource file, I guess you could replace it.
+* If you can find the font resource file, you may be able to replace it.

 ### Are there any potential problems?